 Viracopos/Campinas Airport is located in the southern part of Brazil.
 The IATA code of the airport is VCP.
-It’s a mid-sized airport handling ~10 mil. passengers (pre-COVID).
-Viracopos Airport has one runway and serves as a hub for Azul Airlines and LATAM Cargo. in terms of cargo, the airport operated 216,000 metric tonnes in 2019.
+It’s a mid-sized airport handling ~10 mils. passengers (pre-COVID).
+Viracopos Airport has one runway and serves as a hub for Azul Airlines and LATAM Cargo.
+In terms of cargo, the airport operated 216,000 metric tonnes in 2019.

 #9 Tenerife North Airport (Tenerife, Spain)

-Tenerife South Airport showed very good results across all analyzed areas.
+Tenerife South Airport showed excellent results across all analyzed areas.
 The airport has a good on-time performance and food & shops offering with a score of 8.2 in both areas.
 Its service quality is even better with 8.4.
 Overall, the airport achieves a score of 8.26.

 Tenerife South Airport is the larger of Tenerife’s two airports.
 The airport has the IATA code TFS.
-Similar to Viracopos Airport, Tenerife South Airport is a medium-sized airport, serving some 11 mil. passengers (pre-COVID).
-Since Tenerife is a popular European holiday destination, more than 50, predominantly European airlines serve the airport.
+Similar to Viracopos Airport, Tenerife South Airport is a medium-sized airport, serving some 11 mils. passengers (pre-COVID).
+Since Tenerife is a popular European holiday destination, more than 50 predominantly European airlines serve the airport.

 #8 — Hyderabad Rajiv Gandhi Airport (Hyderabad, India)

 Here’s another airport that definitely surprised me.
-With Hyderabad, an airline from India made it to the top 10 and ranks eight among the list of the world’s best airports.
+With Hyderabad, an airline from India made it to the top 10 and ranked eight among the world’s best airports.
 Hyderabad can be proud of its outstanding service quality of 9.0.
-On top of that, food & shops and on-time performance show solid values of 8.0 and 7.8 respectively.
+On top of that, food & shops and on-time performance show solid values of 8.0 and 7.8.
 Overall, the airport achieves a score of 8.27 of 10 possible points.

-Rajiv Gandhi International Airport, which is the official name of Hyderabad Airport, is located on India’s east coast.
+Rajiv Gandhi International Airport, the official name of Hyderabad Airport, is located on India’s east coast.
 The IATA code of the airport is HYD.
 Hyderabad Airport has one passenger and one cargo terminal as well as two runways.
 The airport served some 20 million passengers in pre-COVID time.
-The airport serves as a hub for airlines, such as Indigo, Spicejet, or AllianceAir.
+In addition, the airport serves as a hub for airlines, such as Indigo, Spicejet, or AllianceAir.